ControlSpeech: Towards Simultaneous and Independent Zero-shot Speaker Cloning and Zero-shot Language Style Control: Conclusion

 \section{Conclusion}

-In this paper, we present ControlSpeech, the first TTS system capable of simultaneously performing zero-shot timbre cloning and zero-shot style control.
-Leveraging large-scale pre-trained discrete codec representations, we disentangle style, content, and timbre, and generate the corresponding codec representations through a non-autoregressive, mask-based iterative codec generator.
-Additionally, we identified a many-to-many problem in style control and designed a unique Style Mixed Semantic Density (SMSD) module to mitigate this issue.
-We constructed a new dataset called VccmDataset, and established relevant evaluation metrics and baselines for the new task, all of which are open-sourced in the ControlToolkit.
-The limitations of ControlSpeech and directions for future work are discussed in the appendix \ref{appendix future}.
+In this paper, we present ControlSpeech, the first TTS system capable of simultaneously performing zero-shot timbre cloning and zero-shot style control independently.
+Additionally, we identify a many-to-many problem in style control and design a unique SMSD module.
+We will also open source VccmDataset to foster community development.